mazidulfarabi/thynkzone-instructions/README.md

 - add github integration, following https://youtu.be/3Tn58KQvWtU
 - go to source control -> open folder containing a repository
 - remeber to push changes after commit

+Step 3 - Notepad++ (optional)
+- use for find/replace in all pages at once

 1) Connect to SSH via browser or PUTTY (mostly - port 22)
 - sudo passwd and create root user password